Rookout/docs/docs/java-container-tutorial.md

 ### Get Your Application

-First things first, choose which application you will use.
+First things first, choose an application
 If you don't have one readily available, please use this [sample application](https://github.com/Rookout/java-tutorial-2022).

 Start by: